Oliv4945/OpenSCAD-Tricopter/README.md

 Screws are all 3 mm, mainly 6 an 8 mm long (TBC).
 You can use metal screws but nylon will save weight, and especially act as fuses.
 It works well !

 # Others
-There are coments in code to help to understand, but from time to time some names are not explicits.
+There are comments in code to help to understand, but from time to time some names are not explicits.
 If you change them PR are welcome !
 Thank to the [Brocopter](http://www.thingiverse.com/thing:413639) for some inspiration, especially to add some tape on the rods in order to adjust the motor support.